Types of Hydroponic Lighting: What You Need To Know

 HPS – High Pressure Sodium Bulbs

-These types of bulbs have an orangey red tint to them, imitating the warmer colours of autumn and fall used primarily for the flowering stage of a plants life.
+HPS bulbs have an orangey red tint to them, imitating the warmer colours of autumn and fall used primarily for the flowering stage of a plants life.

 This will be the time when your vegetables and fruits are starting to grow, and when plants should start flowering.